 Revenues for the year ended December 31, 2009 were \$1.1 billion, an increase of \$53.4 million or 5.2% from 2008 revenues of \$1.0 billion.
 Commercial pest control represented 41.0% of the Company's business in 2009.
 Commercial pest control revenues grew 5.4% in 2009 due primarily to an expanded sales force, the Company's emphasis on customer retention, the addition of Crane Pest Control and strong domestic growth at PCO Services, Orkin's Canadian business.
 Residential pest control represented approximately 39.0% of the Company's business.
 Residential pest control revenues increased 5.0% in 2009 due to the acquisition of HomeTeam Pest Defense, the expanded sales force and the Company's pricing initiative.
-The Company's termite business, which represented approximately 19.0% of the Company's revenue, grew 6.0% in 2009 due to the acquisition of HomeTeam Pest Defense as well as the Company's expanded sales force.
+The Company's expanded sales force.